 Colored with artificial backdrops and a frantic cluster of sped-up shots, every setpiece is presented with the same blandly-flavored aesthetics.
 They fail to muster a modicum of personality, poorly adapting concepts from far superior actioners.
 Some of these frames elicit a few cheeky fun moments (a flying jetpack trooper brings some much-needed chaos), but most of them feel too cheap and plain to register an impression.
 Eastern actioners often offer a fresh change of pace from Hollywood’s grandiose blockbuster, but Vanguard relishes in their worst traits.
 The dialogue often reads with a certain rigidness, straddling archetype characters with nothing interesting to say or do on screen (Chan seems half-asleep in his lifeless role).

 There’s also a bevy of contrivances that feel woefully out of date.
 Every female character is treated as a mere object (the one “badass” female agent is later utilized as bait to lure a male advisory), while the film’s jingoistic politics leave a sour taste in audience’s mouth.
-It’s one thing to implement a patriotic verve, but the blatant reinforcement of China’s oppressive police feels rather icky to endure.
+It’s one thing to implement a patriotic verve, but the blatant reinforcement of China’s oppressive police state feels rather icky to endure.

 Problematic politics aside, Vanguard is as disposable as a genre picture can get.
 If you’re a Chan film fan, just rent one of his superior older films instead.